anuragkumarak95/wordnet/README.md

     ```
 1. run `Streamer` with an array of filter words that you want to fetch tweets on. eg. `$python twitter_streaming.py hello hi hallo namaste > data_file.txt` this will save a line by line words from tweets filtered according to words used as args in `data_file.txt`.

+## Using WordNet Module

+1. install wordnet module using this script,

+        $python setup.py install

 1. To create a `TF-IDF` structure file for every doc, use:

     ```python
     from wordnet import find_tf_idf

     idf, tf_idf = find_tf_idf(
-    file_names=['file/path1','file/path2',..],       # paths of files to be processed. prev_file_path='prev/tf/idf/file/path.tfidfpkl', # prev TF_IDF file to modify over, format standard is .tfidfpkl. default = None dump_path='path/to/dump/file.tfidfpkl'           # dump_path if tf-idf needs to be dumped, format standard is .tfidfpkl. default = None
+    file_names=['file/path1','file/path2',..],       # paths of files to be processed.(create using twitter_streamer.py)
+    prev_file_path='prev/tf/idf/file/path.tfidfpkl', # prev TF_IDF file to modify over, format standard is .tfidfpkl. default = None dump_path='path/to/dump/file.tfidfpkl'           # dump_path if tf-idf needs to be dumped, format standard is .tfidfpkl. default = None
     )

     '''
-    if no file is provided prev_file_path parameter, new TF-IDF file will be generated ,and else T F-IDF values will be combined with previous file, and dumped at dump_path if mentioned, else will only return the new tf-idf list of dictionaries.
+    if no file is provided prev_file_path parameter, new TF-IDF file will be generated ,and else TF-IDF values will be combined with previous file, and dumped at dump_path if mentioned, else will only return the new tf-idf list of dictionaries.
     '''
     ```